Mirocast/OpenPADSLibraries/README.md

 ##Basic Rules
 ==
 >>A certain component may have several logic symbols but only one PCB package.<br>
 >>A certain PCB package may have many components and logic symbols.<br>
+>>For some common components, a logic symbol may have many PCB packages, such as resistance, capacitance, inductance and so on.<br>

 <br>
 ![image](https://github.com/Mirocast/OpenPADSLibraries/raw/master/M1_SIM800L/SIM800L-LogicSymbol.jpg)<br>
 ![image](https://github.com/Mirocast/OpenPADSLibraries/raw/master/M1_SIM800L/SIM800L-PCBPackage.png)<br>